falcofemoralis/lumen/README.md

 # Lumen app

-Modern application to view films on TV and Mobile.
-This is a continuation of [HDrezka App](https://github.com/falcofemoralis/HDrezka-app), but with reworked functionality on modern tech stack!
+Lumen App is an application to view films on TV and Mobile.
+This application is unofficial and the administration of the rezka site has nothing to do with it!

 ## Features